manthanbhave99/Language-Translation-using-Gemini/README.md

 1. Python 3.14 installed and on your PATH.
 2. A Gemini API key (from Google AI Studio / Google Cloud — the key you used, e.g. starts with `AIza...` or the proper API key format you have).
-3. Internet connection for API calls.
+3. Internet connection for API calls, Google Text-to-speech.

 ---